opendocsg/slw-judgments-backfill/2010_SGCA_20/report.md

 3       In this judgment, the cases to be considered and the legal points to be discussed relate to different revised editions of both the Constitution of the Republic of Singapore and the Misuse of Drugs Act.
 For simplicity, we shall hereafter refer to the particular revised edition of the statute that is relevant to the case or legal point being discussed as “the Singapore Constitution” ( _vis-à-vis_ the Constitution of the Republic of Singapore) and “the MDA” ( _vis-à-vis_ the Misuse of Drugs Act).

 4       The Appellant is challenging the constitutional validity of s 33 read with the Second Schedule to the MDA (collectively referred to hereafter as “the MDP provisions in the MDA”), under which he was sentenced to suffer the MDP.
 This challenge against the MDP for drug-related offences is not new.
-It was made in 1980 before the Privy Council in _Ong Ah Chuan v Public Prosecutor_ [1981] AC 648 (“ _Ong Ah Chuan_ ”) and in 2004 before this court in _Nguyen Tuong Van v Public Prosecutor_ [2005] 1 SLR(R) 103 (“ _Nguyen_ ”).
+It was made in 1980 before the Privy Council in _Ong Ah Chuan v Public Prosecutor_ [1981] AC 648 (“ _Ong Ah Chuan_ ”) and in 2004 before this court in _Nguyen Tuong Van v Public Prosecutor_ <span class="citation">[2005] 1 SLR(R) 103</span> (“ _Nguyen_ ”).
 In both cases, it was contended that the MDP prescribed by the MDA for the offence in question ( _viz_ , trafficking in controlled drugs in _Ong Ah Chuan_ and importation of controlled drugs in _Nguyen_ ) was unconstitutional because it infringed Arts 9(1) and 12(1) of the Singapore Constitution.
 In both cases, the constitutional challenge to the MDP was dismissed.

 5       Notwithstanding the decisions in _Ong Ah Chuan_ and _Nguyen_ , both of which affirm the constitutionality of the MDP provisions in the MDA, we gave leave to the Appellant in CM 41/2009 to pursue the present appeal and argue both the general issue and the specific issue delineated at [2] above because Mr Ravi said that he had new arguments based on new materials to show that both _Ong Ah Chuan_ and _Nguyen_ were wrongly decided at the relevant time, and that, today, this court should depart from those decisions and declare the MDP unconstitutional in view of Art 9(1) and/or Art 12(1) of the Singapore Constitution.